skyiron/web/docs/theming/_index.md

 ##### The "designTokens" options

 To further customize your OpenCloud instance, you can provide your own styles.
-To give you an idea of how a working design system looks like, feel free to head over to the [OpenCloud design tokens](https://opencloud.design/#/Design%20Tokens) for inspiration.
+To give you an idea of how a working design system looks like, feel free to head over to the [OpenCloud design tokens](https://design.opencloud.eu/) for inspiration.

-**Hint:** All the variables are initialized using the [OpenCloud design tokens](https://opencloud.design/#/Design%20Tokens) and then overwritten by your theme variables.
+**Hint:** All the variables are initialized using the [OpenCloud design tokens](https://design.opencloud.eu/) and then overwritten by your theme variables.
 Therefore, you don't have to provide all the variables and can use the default OpenCloud colors as a fallback.

 In general, the theme loader looks for a `designTokens` key inside your theme configuration.
-Inside the `designTokens`, it expects to find a `colorPalette`, `fontSizes` and `spacing` collection.
+Inside the `designTokens`, it expects to find a `colorPalette`, `fontSizes`, `roles`, and `spacing` collection.
 The structure is outlined below:

 ```json
 "designTokens": {